 Customer Service is a function that operates to enhance the relationship between the client and the provider.
 This includes orienting new individuals to the services and benefits available including how to access them, helping individuals with all problems and questions regarding benefits, handling client complaints and grievances in an effective and efficient manner, and tracking and reporting patterns of problem areas for the organization.
 This requires a system that will be available to assist at the time the individual has a need for help and being able to help on the first contact in most situations.
-Customer Service is an important aspect of assuring that persons needing SUD treatment have information about how to access and/or be assessed for SUD treatment, as well as other relevant community resources to meet potential client and other community representatives or citizens' informational needs. -Customer Services is responsible to provide support and resources to meet client and provider needs, including but not limited to resource information and referrals.
-Customer Service isProviders are required to ensure that individuals are offered a MSHN Guide to Services Customer Handbook when they first enter services and the most current handbook version annually thereafter.
+Customer Service is an important aspect of assuring that persons needing SUD treatment have information about how to access and/or be assessed for SUD treatment, as well as other relevant community resources to meet potential client and other community representatives or citizens' informational needs.
+Customer Services is responsible to provide support and resources to meet client and provider needs, including but not limited to resource information and referrals.
+Providers are required to ensure that individuals are offered a MSHN Guide to Services Customer Handbook when they first enter services and the most current handbook version annually thereafter.

-MSHN-Providers are to will-assist providers individuals_to meetwith any special needs-of any individuals, including but not limited to those who have hearing or vision impairments, those who need written or oral interpreter-services, those who have Limited English language pProficiency (LEP) language needs, or individuals who need any other special accommodation to receive needed-SUD treatment. -Resources shall be provided without cost to the client.
+Providers are to assist individuals with any special needsindividuals, including but not limited to those who have hearing or vision impairments, those who need written or oral interpreter, those who have Limited English Proficiency (LEP) language needs, or individuals who need any other special accommodation to receive SUD treatment.
+Resources shall be provided without cost to the client.
 Providers may contact MSHN Customer Service, customerservice@midstatehealthnetwork.org or 844.405.3094, for assistance with client special need requests.

-Each provider is expected to designate a staff member to provide Customer Service for the organization and Customer Service staffing should be sufficient to meet the needs of the individuals engaged in services. -Customer Service staff shall assist individuals with questions, accessing the local resolution processes, filing grievances and appeals, Medicaid Fair Hearings information, and coordinating, as appropriate, with the Recipient Rights Advisor.
-Providers shall ensure the ways to contact Customer Service via phone and mail are sufficiently displayed and provided to individuals. -Telephone calls to Customer Service shall be answered by a live voice during business hours, telephone menus are not acceptable. -A variety of alternatives may be employed to triage high volumes of calls as long as each call receives a response within one business day. -The hours which Customer Service operates and the process for accessing information from Customer Service outside those hours shall be publicized. -MSHN Customer Services is available Monday - Friday, 8:00 am to 5:00 pm to assist individuals and providers with questions, complaints/grievances assistance, local appeals requests, Medicaid Fair Hearings information, and SUD Recipient Rights support.- Calls should be directed to MSHN Customer Service at (844) 405-3094.
+Each provider is expected to designate a staff member to provide Customer Service for the organization and Customer Service staffing should be sufficient to meet the needs of the individuals engaged in services.
+Customer Service staff shall assist individuals with questions, accessing the local resolution processes, filing grievances and appeals, Medicaid Fair Hearings information, and coordinating, as appropriate, with the Recipient Rights Advisor.
+Providers shall ensure the ways to contact Customer Service via phone and mail are sufficiently displayed and provided to individuals.
+Telephone calls to Customer Service shall be answered by a live voice during business hours, telephone menus are not acceptable.
+A variety of alternatives may be employed to triage high volumes of calls as long as each call receives a response within one business day.
+The hours which Customer Service operates and the process for accessing information from Customer Service outside those hours shall be publicized.
+MSHN Customer Services is available Monday - Friday, 8:00 am to 5:00 pm to assist individuals and providers with questions, complaints/grievances assistance, local appeals requests, Medicaid Fair Hearings information, and SUD Recipient Rights support.
+Calls should be directed to MSHN Customer Service at (844) 405-3094.

-Customer Service is required to ensure that are offered a Customer Handbook when they first enter services and the most current handbook version annually thereafter.
-Providers- must have processes in place to carry out Medicaid Adverse Benefit Determinations, Grievances, and Appeals. to Adverse Benefit Determinations.
+Providers must have processes in place to carry out Medicaid Adverse Benefit Determinations, Grievances, and Appeals.
 Processes are required to be completed through MSHN's REMI system.
 Notices of Adverse Benefit Determinations, Grievances, and Appeals are required to be provided to Medicaid beneficiaries.
 Completing the process through MSHN's REMI system will allow providers to maintain records which include the required information of the name of the person for whom the Appeal or Grievance was filed, a general description of the reason for the Appeal or Grievance, date received, date of each review, date of resolution, and the resolution details of the Appeal or Grievance.
-The recordkeeping must be accurately maintained in a manner accessible to MSHN and available upon request.
-Providers are required to complete Adverse Benefit Determination notices and Grievance and Appeals processes through MSHN's REMI system.
-This will also allow providers to maintain records for appeals and grievances which includes the required information of the reason for the appeal or grievance.
-The recordkeeping of the appeal or grievance.
-The record for esolution, resolution details of the appeal appeal description of the reason for the appeal or grievance.
 The recordkeeping must be accurately maintained in a manner accessible to MSHN and available upon request.